Chicago Travel Guide

 -Chicago encompasses 552 parks, making it a surprisingly green city.

--The Willis Tower (formerly the Sears Tower) is the second tallest building in the Western Hemisphere.
+-The Willis Tower (formerly the Sears Tower) is one of the tallest buildings in the Western Hemisphere.

 -Chicago was the birthplace of the Twinkie, the Ferris wheel, and Walt Disney.